jmeile/windows-autounattend/Readme.md

-# Windows Auto Unattended Install
+# Windows Auto Unattended + Chocolatey + packages Install

 These files allow for the Auto Unattnded install of Windows 10 with out user interaction.
 This will also install software using chocolatey for Windows.